mutars/vrframework/extern/imguizmo/README.md

 ### ImGuizmo

-ImGizmo is a small (.h and .cpp) library built ontop of Dear ImGui that allow you to manipulate(Rotate & translate at the moment) 4x4 float matrices.
+ImGuizmo is a small (.h and .cpp) library built ontop of Dear ImGui that allow you to manipulate(Rotate & translate at the moment) 4x4 float matrices.
 No other dependancies.
 Coded with Immediate Mode (IM) philosophy in mind.

 Built against DearImgui 1.53WIP